 Q: What do I need to look for when hiring a landscaper?
 A: Unfortunately, all landscapers are not equal.
 Many landscaping companies speciailize in a certain area of landscaping.
 When looking for a landscaper, always look for pictures of past projects that relate to your needs, and if they have their certifications.
 All North Carolina landscape contractors are on the NC landscapers contractor website.
 This is a great place to start.

 Q: What do drainage issues look like?
 A: Drainage is sometimes a hard problem to spot if you are not familiar with the signs.
 By the time that signs appear, it may have already caused damages such as cracked foundations, moisture in the crawl space, dead or dying plants and grass, shifting or cracking concrete.

 Q: What is the best type of grass for my area?
 A: North Carolina has a diverse range of different assortments of sod that can do well in its climate.
 However, there are better options for certain areas depending on moisture, sun light, and shade.
 Q: What kind of issues can water cause?
 A: Water can seep underneath foundations and up concrete walls causing thousands of dollars in structural damages.
 Water can also kill grass and plants.

 Q: How do you fix water problems?
-A: Because of the diversity of the source of the problem there are many different solutions, some being: diverting down spouts, French drains, swells, berms, grading, and catch basins.
+A: Because of the diversity of the source of the problem, there are many different solutions, some being: diverting down spouts, French drains, swells, berms, grading, and catch basins.

 Q: How much does it cost to fix a drainage issue?
-A: Because of the complex issues of drainage the cost can be moderate compared to the repairing cost of a structure that was damaged because of the issue.
+A: Because of the complex issues of drainage, the cost can be moderate, compared to the repairing cost of a structure that was damaged because of the issue.